godspeed5/Qthello/README.md

 # Qthello

 Quantum Othello:
 The aim of the game is to have more of your colour on the board than your opponent.
+Connectedness: You must play qubits such that one of the nearest neighbours has been played on already (not necessarily measured).
+This includes diagonals.

 Gates on board:
 X: NOT